 Whether you are an online, distance, or on-campus student, the Magale Library staff members strive to provide the best quality resources and services to support learning both on and off-campus.
 Our online resources include electronic journals, newspapers, books, and a variety of other materials to assist you with your information needs.

 Need help getting started or are you not sure how to locate and use resources?
-Our video tutorials can help!
+Our video tutorials and library guides can help!

 Online Resources Access